xndbogdan/shanwan-xbox-linux/README.md

 https://gist.github.com/dnmodder/de2df973323b7c6acf45f40dc66e8db3

 Usage:
-sudo python fixcontroller.py
+- sudo python fixcontroller.py

-This script should take care of anything related to the gamepad.
-Just run it and leave it in the background.
+This script should take care of anything related to the gamepad, including handling of _xboxdrv_ Just run it and leave it in the background.
-Terminate it when you've finished playing.
+Terminate it when you've finished playing and the gamepad will just shut down.

 Enjoy!